Swedish drugmaker Meda could be hit by Valeant's pharmacy woes

-NEW YORK/STOCKHOLM (Reuters) - Future royalty levels for one of Swedish drugmaker Meda’s most important drugs are uncertain after Meda confirmed to Reuters on Friday that its eczema cream Elidel was sold in the United States by pharmacy Philidor, which is due to cease operations by the end of January.
+NEW YORK/STOCKHOLM, Nov 13 (Reuters) - Future royalty levels for one of Swedish drugmaker Meda’s most important drugs are uncertain after Meda confirmed to Reuters on Friday that its eczema cream Elidel was sold in the United States by pharmacy Philidor, which is due to cease operations by the end of January.

 The licensing rights for Elidel in North America are held by Canada’s Valeant, which is cutting its ties with Philidor after scrutiny of its business practices and now faces disruption to its dermatology business.